 Early detection of termites can help to minimize the cost of repairs.
 At Ehrlich, we know how different types of termites operate and after an inspection, can offer methods to not only get rid of them, but prevent them from coming back.

 There are several signs of termites that you might have these unwanted guests living in your home.
 Dr. Nancy Troyano goes over five signs of termites in our video and we’ve added two bonus signs at the end of the list!

-Usually the first sign of a termite infestation is the presence of flying termites — called swarmers or alates.
-The flying termites are the males and females that have left the nest to find a mate and then establish a new colony — which could be near or in your home.
-Read more about these winged termites in our previous blog Why Flying Termites Mean Serious Trouble.
+Swarmers are usually one of the first signs of a termite infestation.
+Swarmers are winged termites that emerge from nests in large groups.
+These flying termites are the males and females that have left the nest to find a suitable mate — which could be near or in your home.

 Some species swarm at night and are attracted to light sources.
 Other species will swarm in daylight, but all drywood termites tend to swarm after rain at particular times of the year.

-Ehrlich’s technicians are experts in looking for the signs of termites around your home and have technology to detect them when there are no visible signs.
-These include moisture sensors, heat sensors and sound sensors.
+Ehrlich’s technicians are experts in spotting the signs of termites around your home and have technology to detect them even when there are no visible signs.

 Since most insurance policies do not cover termite damage, it is a good idea to have a regular professional inspection to detect termite infestation as early as possible and minimize the risk of costly damage to your property.
 If termite activity is found, Ehrlich technicians can provide you with recommendations for the suitable treatments available for your property.
 Contact us for more information and set up a free inspection today if you think you might have a termite problem.